 Stripe is commonly used on Shopify sites as a payment processor.

 Shopify shipping is often seen a more tricky aspect of setting up a store.
 Blend Commerce recommend using the Shopify Shipping guide to successfully create the correct shipping options for your customers.

 Shopify stores can sell an unlimited amount of products.
 Whilst this is the case, Shopify merchants should choose a Shopify theme carefully depending on the number of products they sell.
 It should also be noted that Shopify has a '100 variant limit', which means that each product listed can have a maximum of 100 variant types.
 For more information on premium themes, Blend Commerce recommends reviewing themes by Out of the Sandbox.

 How to add subcategories in Shopify?

 To create subcategories in Shopify, watch this short video by Blend Commerce.

 How to create a website with Shopify

-To create a website with Shopify, individuals and businesses have a number of options and decisions to take.
+To create or set up a Shopify store, individuals and businesses have a number of options and decisions to take.
 To help, Blend Commerce has created a number of blogs and videos to help support this process.